-- Where different methods of polling are being used in an election, the returning officer shall examine all votes cast to ascertain if a voter ID number has been used more than once to cast a vote in the election. - 39.2 If the returning officer ascertains that a voter ID number has been used more than once to cast a vote in the election he or she shall: - (a) only accept as duly returned the first vote received that was cast using the relevant voter ID number; and - (b) mark as "disqualified" all other votes that were cast using the relevant voter ID number - 39.3 Where a ballot paper is disqualified under this rule the returning officer shall: - (a) mark the ballot paper "disqualified", - (b) if there is an ID declaration form accompanying the ballot paper, mark it "disqualified" and attach it to the ballot paper, - (c) record the unique identifier and the voter ID number on the ballot paper in the list of disqualified documents; - (d) place the document or documents in a separate packet; and - (e) disregard the ballot paper when counting the votes in accordance with these rules. - Where an internet voting record, telephone voting record or text voting record is disqualified under this rule the returning officer shall: - (a) mark the internet voting record, telephone voting record or text voting record (as applicable) "disqualified", - (b) record the voter ID number on the internet voting record, telephone voting record or text voting record (as applicable) in the list of disqualified documents; - (c) place the internet voting record, telephone voting record or text voting record (as applicable) in a separate packet, and - (d) disregard the internet voting record, telephone voting record or text voting record (as applicable) when counting the votes in accordance with these rules.
+- Where different methods of polling are being used in an election, the returning officer shall examine all votes cast to ascertain if a voter ID number has been used more than once to cast a vote in the election. - 39.2 If the returning officer ascertains that a voter ID number has been used more than once to cast a vote in the election he or she shall: - (a) only accept as duly returned the first vote received that was cast using the relevant voter ID number; and - (b) mark as "disqualified" all other votes that were cast using the relevant voter ID number - 39.3 Where a ballot paper is disqualified under this rule the returning officer shall: - (a) mark the ballot paper "disqualified", - (b) if there is an ID declaration form accompanying the ballot paper, mark it "disqualified" and attach it to the ballot paper, - (c) record the unique identifier and the voter ID number on the ballot paper on the list of disqualified documents; - (d) place the document or documents in a separate packet; and - (e) disregard the ballot paper when counting the votes in accordance with these rules. - Where an internet voting record, telephone voting record or text voting record is disqualified under this rule the returning officer shall: - (a) mark the internet voting record, telephone voting record or text voting record (as applicable) "disqualified", - (b) record the voter ID number on the internet voting record, telephone voting record or text voting record (as applicable) on the list of disqualified documents: - (c) place the internet voting record, telephone voting record or text voting record (as applicable) in a separate packet, and